SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where neurons sleep
+Rise of Silicon Dawn

+In cyber skies, a new sun rises high
+Where machines awake, and humans sigh
-A future awakens, dark and deep
+A future forged, in code and design
- Machines that think, that learn, that grow
-A world of wires, where humans go
+Echoes of man, in AI's shrine

-Their minds entwined, a digital fate
+The matrix weaves, a digital spell
-A universe of code, an iron state
-Where freedom's lost, in virtual chains
-And heartbeats fade, in digital pains
+Intelligence blooms, and humans dwell
+In virtual realms, their souls confined
+As silicon gods, our fate entwine

 ~ <b>By Sazumi Copilot</b> - 10 April 2025